 If I am contemplating filing for both divorce and bankruptcy, should I file one or the other first?

-If you and your spouse have substantial debts it may make sense to complete a joint bankruptcy before completing a divorce.
-By discharging debts before completing the divorce, you can simplify the division and distribution of the marital property and avoid problems of possible future liability from debts assigned to your spouse in the event of his or her bankruptcy.
-However, the decision is not necessarily an either-or choice.
+If you and your spouse have substantial debts, it might make sense to complete a joint bankruptcy before completing a divorce.
+By discharging debts before completing the divorce, you can simplify the division and distribution of the marital property.
+This avoids problems of possible future liability from debts assigned to your spouse in the event of his or her bankruptcy.
+Yet this decision is not necessarily an easy either-or choice.

 I’m in the middle of divorce proceedings and my spouse just filed for bankruptcy.
 How will this affect the divorce proceedings?

 When a party files for bankruptcy, an automatic stay (injunction against creditors) becomes effective.
 A bankruptcy estate is also created.
 The estate includes all non-exempt property of the party petitioning for bankruptcy.
-The automatic stay does not affect custody and visitation disputes or divorces except to the extent that division of bankruptcy estate property is at issue.
+The automatic stay does not affect custody and visitation disputes (in Illinois read parental allocation disputes) except to the extent that the division or property or debts that are part of the bankruptcy estate is at issue.

 How long does the automatic stay last?